Fireworks: Nine Profane Pieces: Reflections

 A boy goes on a Through the Looking-Glass-like adventure into a bizarre, reversed world.
-He encounters an elderly woman, who is actually a hermaphrodite, and is raped by a girl in a forest before ultimately escaping.
+He encounters an elderly woman who is intersex, and is raped by a girl in a forest before ultimately escaping.

 Elegy for a Freelance

 A nameless revolutionary describes the lives of herself and her cohorts.
 As they prepare to commit an act of political terrorism, she relates the interactions that they have with their idiosyncratic neighbours.